dataPulverizer/KernelMatrixBenchmark/README.md

 ### D

 D uses a `taskPool` of threads from its `std.parallel` package to parallelize code.
-The D code underwent the least amount of change for performance optimization, a lot of the benefit came from the compiler used and flags selected (discussed later).
+The D code underwent the least amount of change for performance optimization, a lot of the performance benefits came from the specific compiler used and flags selected (discussed later).
 My implementation of a `Matrix` allows columns to be selected by reference `refColumnSelect`.

 ```
 auto calculateKernelMatrix(alias K, T)(K!(T) kernel, Matrix!(T) data)